 As the 20th century progressed, asylums across the country became overrun with patients, and many institutions became desperately understaffed and dangerously underfunded.
-Living conditions at some psychiatric wards grew dire—patient abuse and neglect was not uncommon in this period.
+Living conditions at some psychiatric wards grew dire—patient abuse and neglect was not uncommon.
+Creedmoor State Hospital was habitually under scrutiny during this period, beginning in the 1940s with an outbreak of dysentery that resulted from unsanitary living conditions in the wards.

-With the development of antipsychotic medications came a trend of deinstitutionalization.
+In the late 20th Century, the development of antipsychotic medications and new standards of treatment for the mentally ill accelerated a trend toward deinstitutionalization.
 A series of dramatic budget cuts and dwindling patient populations led to the closing of farm colonies across the United States, and a marked decline at Creedmoor.
-The campus continues to operate today, housing only a few hundred patients and providing outpatient services.
-Many of the buildings have been sold off, others, like Building 25, lie fallow.
+The campus continues to operate today, housing only a few hundred patients and providing outpatient services, leaving its turbulent past behind.
+Many of the buildings have been sold off to new tenants.
+Others, like Building 25, lie fallow.

 The dance floor of the Harlem Renaissance Ballroom sprouts mushrooms today, but 80 years ago it quaked with the frenzied rhythms of the Lindy Hop.